“Prepare for eventualities since things can change in a second. You need to have back-up plans just in case.” – Muthoni Ndonga

 Why do I need it?

 The emergency fund has a dual purpose.
 At face value, it bails you out when you need it.
 Real emergencies cost money.
-When you have an emergency and cash to deal with it, you can forget about the money and focus on the emergency.
+When you have an emergency and the cash to deal with it, you can focus on the emergency.
 When you have an emergency and no money, you have panic and debt.
 Neither of these things make your life easier.

 The emergency fund is also there to protect your investments.
-Think of it as an electric fence around your hard-working assets.
+Think of it as an electric fence around your hard-working An asset is something you own that will earn you money in the future.
+In the real world assets are your brain, buildings and businesses.
+In the world of finance, assets are shares, bonds, cash, gold and other financial instruments and investments.
+Different types of assets (different asset classes) behave differently in different market conditions..
 As we explain in this article, investing needs time to work.
 The price of an asset, whether it’s a share of a business or your own operation, depends on many factors beyond your control.
 If you have investments and no emergency fund, you’ll have to sell assets to deal with your emergency.
 If the timing is off, you might have to sell at a loss.
 This is literally the opposite of what you’re going for.

 Fine, how much should be in it?